WesleyDeng/easytravel/README.md

 Introduction
 ==========

-The developed system implements a travel management service, which offers users the functionality to organize their trips in comfort, using a web application that provides human users, the ability to manage and share their trips.
+This system implements a travel management service, which offers users any functionalities in order to organize their trips in comfort.

+This system has a web application that provides human users the ability to manage and share their trips.
-Besides offering a web application to human users, the system offered by web services system functionality to be consumed by human users, applications.
+Besides offering a web application to human users, the system offers functionality using wbe services.

-The functionality of the system will be built bringing together services offered by third parties.
+The functionality of the system will be built using services offered by third parties.